dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 With this setup, you remain vulnerable to an attacker who can access your online storage accounts _and_ one of the physical locations where you keep your backups.

-A big benefit of multi-sig is that the keys are never combined, so if one of the **signing devices** become compromised, an attacker will not learn all of the keys required to spend from your wallet.
+A big benefit of multisig is that the keys are never combined, so if one of the **signing devices** become compromised, an attacker will not learn all of the keys required to spend from your wallet.

-A drawback of this setup is that there is a learning curve to climb to understand how to sign a transaction for a multi-sig wallet.
-This in turn makes inheritance planning more difficult as the inheritor will need a crash cource in multi-sig wallets as part of their inheritance.
+A drawback of this setup is that there is a learning curve to climb to understand how to sign a transaction for a multisig wallet.
+This in turn makes inheritance planning more difficult as the inheritor will need a crash cource in multisig wallets as part of their inheritance.

-A commonly promoted multi-sig setup involves one service provider.
+A commonly promoted multisig setup involves one service provider.
 A service provider will hold on to a single key while you hold on to the other two.
 If one of your keys is lost, you can work with the service provider to move the funds to a new account with three new keys.

 The service provider may even prove useful in the case of an untimely death, an inheritor may work with the service provider to take custody of the funds after proving ample proof of the situation, possibly for a fee.
 This will usually require the service provider to have your personal information in order for them to facilitate this service.